ava-labs/avalanche-docs/docs/apis/avalanchego/avalanchego-release-notes.md

 **Database**

-- Disabled seek compaction in leveldb by default.
+- Disabled seek compaction in LevelDB by default.

 **GRPC**